compendio/goldbug-manual/README.md

 ![Abbildung: E-Mail - Lesen Anzeige](/images/email_read.png)

-Technically uses GOLDBUG the library CURL and supports POP3 SMTP and IMAP.
+Technically uses GoldBug the library CURL and supports POP3, SMTP and IMAP.
 Finally, GoldBug's special feature is that it also supports p2p e-mail.

 Here the e-mail is stored in the distributed network of the participants and not at a central provider.
 With GoldBug, users can very easily provide an e-mail server and communicate with it.
-The infrastructure is not only easy to install but can also be created by you.
+The infrastructure is not only easy to install but can also be created by the user.

-Perspectistically, this is also the (necessary) future, that the users of the Internet again organize the Internet itself more strongly and cryptography with their own now encrypted mailboxes that are not deposited with central hosters but in their own network of participants.
+From a future perspective, this is also the (necessary) future, that the users of the Internet organize the Internet again more on their own and use cryptography with their own encrypted mailboxes that are not deposited at central hosters, but on their own network of participants.

-After all, centralization is always followed by decentralization, even though the users who recognize and value this freedom will only pay attention to decentralization necessities and remaining opportunities in the future.
+After all, centralization is always followed by decentralization, even though only the users, who recognize and value this freedom, will pay attention to decentralization necessities and such remaining opportunities in the future.

 Here's how to set up the three ways to load your emails:

 ### 9.1 POP3

 The Post Office Protocol POP3 is a transmission protocol that allows a client to pick up e-mails from an e-mail server.

 POP3 allows you to list, retrieve and delete emails on the email server.
-For sending e-mails, the Simple Mail Transfer Protocol SMTP is usually implemented in clients and servers as a complement to POP3 .
+For sending e-mails, the Simple Mail Transfer Protocol SMTP is usually implemented in clients and servers as a complement to POP3.

 The POP3 protocol is thus integrated in all popular e-mail programs, including GoldBug.
-How it is set up next to IMAP is explained below and further below in the description of the window of POPTASTIC (see the following figure).
+How it is set up next to IMAP is explained below and also further below in the description of the window of POPTASTIC (see the following figure).

 ### 9.2 IMAP

-The Internet Message Access Protocol ( IMAP ) was designed in the 1980s with the emergence of personal computers to resolve the e-mail storage on individual client computers in the mail communication.
+The Internet Message Access Protocol (IMAP) was designed in the 1980s with the emergence of personal computers to resolve the e-mail storage on individual client computers in the mail communication.

 That is, the (PC) clients instead access the information online on the servers and, if necessary, receive copies of it.

 While a user of POP3 has lost all e-mails after losing his or her PC, a mail client at IMAP only copies the requests to the server for the information currently required.

 For example, if a user wants to see the contents of his inbox folder, the client will get an up-to-date copy of the message list from the server.
 If the content of an e-mail is to be displayed, it is loaded as a copy by the server.
-As all data remains on the server, a '' local storage of the data '' is unnecessary and extended possibilities such as the search of mails are also performed only on the server side.
+As all data remains on the server, a ''local storage of the data'' is unnecessary and extended possibilities such as the search of mails are also performed only on the server side.

 This also makes local backup of the data - by taking it away from the server - mostly impossible, as the configuration of IMAP by default is not geared to it.
 At the same time, the issue of confidentiality and security of data that is outsourced to IMAP servers comes to the fore in the case of unencrypted mail.
-The question arises as to whether the recipient of an e-mail has jurisdiction over the confidentiality and storage of the e-mail itself, eg has the right not to show it to anyone or to delete it in secret, or if he only has one copy, gets a "right of view" of his mail.
+The question arises as to whether the recipient of an e-mail has jurisdiction over the confidentiality and storage of the e-mail itself, e.g. has the right not to show it to anyone or to delete it in secret, or if he only has one copy, gets a "right of view" of his mail.

-With regard to the findings from 2013 - better encrypting emails fundamentally - IMAP is to be judged particularly critically in this light: The storage of emails is not made at IMAP as in POP3 in the mail client on the machine of the user but the personal data remain unencrypted on the server of the provider.
+With regard to the findings from 2013 – to better encrypt emails fundamentally - IMAP is to be judged particularly critically in this light: The storage of emails is not made at IMAP as in POP3 in the mail client on the machine of the user, but the personal data remain unencrypted on the server of the provider.
 With IMAP, the cloud, which is widely used today, was invented in the field of e-mail in the 1980s.
 POP3 is more likely to enable on-premises handling of e-mail storage on the local machine.

 GoldBug supports this standard as well as POP3 and makes it possible to receive and send plain text messages via IMAP.
 Here's how to enter the settings for an email account in GoldBug.

 **Detailed description of POP3 / IMAP setup options:**

-Via the main menu "View / View" of the GoldBug Messenger the own e-mail address and the POP-3 or IMAP server details are stored.
+Via the main menu "View" of the GoldBug Messenger the own e-mail address and the POP-3 or IMAP server details are stored.
 These are the same details that are also entered, for example, in the Thunderbird e-mail client or Outlook, for example:

 '' 'Incomming Server Server:' '' pop.gmail.com
 Port: 995